top of page

 Current Liabilities

 Current liabilities are a company's short-term obligations that are due within one year or within a normal business cycle.
-Common current liabilities appear on the balance sheet, including short-term debt, accounts payable, dividends owed, accrued expenses, income taxes outstanding, and notes payable.
+Common current liabilities appear on the balance sheet current ratio, including short-term debt, accounts payable, dividends owed, accrued expenses, income taxes outstanding, and notes payable.

 Example of Current Ratio

-For example, if your business holds $200,000 in current assets and $100,000 in current liabilities, your business currently has a current ratio of 2.
+For examples of current ratio, if your business holds $200,000 in current assets and $100,000 in current liabilities, your business currently has a current ratio of 2.
 This means that you can easily settle each dollar on a loan or accounts payable twice.

 Current Ratio = $200,000/$100,000 = 2